remoteinterview/zero/docs/react/README.md

 For each React page, zero does the following for you:

-- Transpilation and bundling (with webpack and babel).
+- Transpilation and bundling (with Parcel).
 - Bundle CSS/SASS/SCSS.
 - Server rendering, so you don't see blank page until JS loads.
 - Inject session data into `this.props`.